Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 It’s true that some strollers are more maneuverable than others, but in general, one of the major complaints parents have about sit and stand strollers is the difficulty in maneuvering them on grass, sand, gravel, and other rough surfaces.

 To solve this problem, some parents buy a regular stroller and a sit and stand stroller – not a bad idea, since the sit and stand strollers are relatively cheap.
+If you plan to do a lot of walking on very rough terrain, consider getting an all-terrain stroller instead of a regular one.

 Also, no matter how old your children are, never run or jog with a sit and stand stroller.
 These strollers don’t have the safety features of jogging strollers, and their lighter build means they’re more likely to go flying or tip when used on steep slopes or at high speeds.